About The Movement

-If you’re wondering why you should trust my expertise, the answer is simple: In addition to being a psychoanalyst specializing in eating disorders and writing books on the subject, I, too, struggled and overcame the complexity of disordered eating.
+If you’re wondering why you should trust my expertise, the answer is simple: In addition to being a clinician and author specializing in eating disorders I, too, struggled and overcame the complexity of disordered eating.
 With this unique perspective, I am able to empathize with the shame, anxiety and desperation of food issues, and I can say for sure that change is possible – and if I can do it, so can you!

 This is my daughter Ariel.

 *Fun Fact: She's a singer-songwriter who was named "the next Madonna" by an English magazine.
 She created an organization to help special needs kids.
 She's also the founder of U Start Here, which helps victims of assault.
 I'm so proud of her!

 This is my dog Zane.